abruzzi/react-application-is-not-a-thing/readme.md

-# The patterns of building React applications
+# The patterns of building "React" applications

 All right, I have to confess that there is no such thing as a React application.
 I mean, there are front-end applications written in JavaScript or TypeScript that happen to use React as their view layer.
 More often than not, people squeeze different things into React components or hooks to make the application work, but the effort of understanding the code with these *ad hoc* additions is relatively high, as well as the increased risk to code modification.

+In this article, I would like to discuss a few patterns and techniques you can use to reshape your “React application" into a regular one, but with React as its view (you can even swap these views into another view libray without too much efforts).

+The critical point here is you should analyse what role each part is playing within an application (even on the surface, they might be packed in the same file).
+Separate view from no-view logic, split the no-view logic further by their responsibilities and place them in the right places.

+The benefit of this separation is that you will be more confident to make changes in the underlying domain logic without worrying too much about the surface views, and vice versa.

+## React is a humble library for building views

 It's easy to forget that React, at its core, is a library (not a framework) that helps you build the user interface.

 > A JavaScript library for building user interfaces
 > -- React Homepage

-In this article, I would like to discuss a few patterns and techniques you can use to reshape your “React application" into a regular one, but with React as its view only.
-The benefit of this separation is that you will be more confident to make changes in the underlying domain logic without worrying too much about the surface views, and vice versa.

-It may sound pretty straightforward, however, while implementing concrete features, several details need to be examined and sometimes, you may need to trade off a few other things.
+It may sound pretty straightforward.
+But I have seen many cases where people write the data preparation logic right in the place where it's consumed.
+For example, fetching data inside a React component, in the `useEffect` block right above the rendering part, or performing data mapping once they got the response from the server side.

+Perhaps because there is yet to be a universal standard in the frontend world, or it's a bad programming habit.
+Frontend applications should not be treated too differently from regular software applications.
+In the frontend world, you still use separation of concerns in general to arrange the code structure.
+And all the proven useful design patterns still apply.

 ## Welcome to the real world React application

 Most developers were impressed by React's simplicity and the idea that a user interface is only a pure function to map data into the DOM.
 And it is in some way if you look at this example of rendering static data on the page in React: